mafintosh/turbo-http/README.md

 A low level http library for Node.js based on [turbo-net](https://github.com/mafintosh/turbo-net)

 ```
-npm install turbo-http
+npm i turbo-http
 ```

 [![build status](https://travis-ci.org/mafintosh/turbo-http.svg?branch=master)](https://travis-ci.org/mafintosh/turbo-http)

-WIP, this module is already *really* fast but there are some HTTP features missing and easy perf gains to be had :D :D :D
+WIP, this module is already *really* fast but there are some HTTP features missing and easy performance gains to be had. :D :D :D

 On my laptop I can serve simple hello world payloads at around 100k requests/seconds compared to 10k requests/second using node core.